 Port Stephens Council

-Creating a cohesive streetscape masterplan which provides the town centre with an inviting pedestrian network and a clearly defined hierarchy of a grand “Arrival Boulevard” to establish arrival at the town centre, a people and commercial focused “High Street” and surrounding quieter “heritage and residential streets”.
+Specifically, we recommended the manipulation of central car parking areas and vehicle spaces to create three new town centre spaces: a gathering place, a riverside terrace and a community civic hub.
+We created a cohesive streetscape masterplan that maps out an inviting pedestrian network and a clearly defined hierarchy of a grand “Arrival Boulevard”, a people and commercial focused “High Street”, and surrounding quieter “heritage and residential streets”.

-Some of these moves are bold and exciting, and with the degree of community support for the proposals Council have confidently endorsed the Public Domain plan, with the local mayor telling everyone “we’ve got a plan, we now just need to crack on and build it”
+Today the Council has confidently endorsed the Public Domain Plan and its bold vision for the future.
+As the local mayor told the town, “We’ve got a plan, we now just need to crack on and build it.”